-Binance, KuCoin Win Registration With India's Financial Intelligence Unit
+Binance, KuCoin Win Registration From India Anti-Money Laundering Regulator as Crypto Credibility Improves

 KuCoin paid a fine of $41,000 and Binance's financial penalty is still to be determined after a hearing with the FIU.

-The world's largest cryptocurrency exchange, Binance, and rival KuCoin have been registered with India's Financial Intelligence Unit, the most senior official of the unit, which falls under the nation's Finance Ministry, told CoinDesk.
+- The registrations will add "little more credibility to the system," the regulator said.

-This is the first time offshore crypto related entities have been approved by the country's anti-money laundering unit.
+Binance, the world's largest cryptocurrency exchange, and rival KuCoin became the first offshore crypto-related entities be approved by India's anti-money laundering unit, months after being banned for "operating illegally."

-Binance and KuCoin were among more than 9 offshore entities banned by India, including Huobi, Kraken, Gate.io, Bittrex, Bitstamp, MEXC Global and Bitfinex.
+The two have been registered with the country's Financial Intelligence Unit (FIU-IND), the most senior official of the unit, which falls under the nation's Finance Ministry, told CoinDesk.
+They were among more than 9 offshore entities banned – others included Huobi, Kraken, Gate.io, Bittrex, Bitstamp, MEXC Global and Bitfinex – at the end of last year.

+The approval marks a credibility shift for crypto in the nation, said Vivek Aggarwal, who heads FIU-IND, at a meeting with several financial journalists.
+The unit will set up a working group with the industry to review compliance guidelines on money laundering laws for virtual digital asset service providers, he said.

+“It is parliament and government as a whole,” that need to give legitimacy to the industry, he said.
+The registrations act to “safeguard the Indian economy.
+If any business is ring-fenced from being abused for financial crime then automatically it has, if not legitimacy, at least little more credibility to the system,” Aggarwal said.

+KuCoin paid a penalty of $41,000, the first crypto entity to do so, and has resumed operations.
 Binance has not resumed operations because it is expected to pay a penalty after a hearing with the FIU.
+The Economic Times, citing people familiar with the matter, said Binance would settle with a $2 million fine.

-“Binance is registered but the compliance proceedings are not completed because the amount of penalty has to be decided by me and that hearing is still going on,” said
+“Binance is registered but the compliance proceedings are not completed because the amount of penalty has to be decided by me and that hearing is still going on,” said Vivek Aggarwal, who heads FIU-IND.

+India now has as many as 48 crypto entities registered as reporting entities under the nation’s Prevention of Money Laundering Act, Aggarwal said.
+Friday's meeting marks the first time the FIU has officially spoken to the press about crypto and comes after Aggarwal and other FIU officials met representatives of all 48 entities, also a first.

 Disclosure

-Note: UPDATE (May 10, 10:57 UTC): Adds details, background throughout.
-UPDATE (May 10, 13:04 UTC): Adds credibility shift, quote in second, third paragraphs, regulatory background and Bharat Web3 Association's report.